alan-turing-institute/ukhsa-turing-rss-interoperability/case_study3/README.md

 git clone https://github.com/epimap/Epimap.jl
 ```

-In particular we want the `#paper` branch, which for example can be achieve by executing the following commands:
+In particular we want the `#paper` branch, which for example can be achieve by executing the following command:

 ``` shell
 git --git-dir=Epimap.jl/.git checkout paper